benedmunds/CodeIgniter-Ion-Auth/README.md

 This version drops any backwards compatibility and makes things even more awesome then you could expect.

+##Support
+If you use this to further your career, or put money in your pocket, and would like to support the project please consider a [moral license](https://www.morallicense.com/benedmunds/ion-auth).

 ##Documentation
 Documentation is located at http://benedmunds.com/ion_auth/